matthew-spencer-1/matthew-spencer-1.github.io/openGL.md

 The projects highlighted here are essentially two implementations of the same idea.
 The creation of a representation of a real-world object in a simple OpenGL environment, in this case a tray table used for eating dinner while watching my favorite movies on streaming services.

+Below you will find an brief overview about each project, and a little insight into my thought process in converting this application.
+I've written a [deeper narrative](/ProjectNarratives/Milestone2Narrative.pdf) regarding the development process which will provide even more insight.

 ## C++
 Initially developed in C++ the project highlights the basic set of OpenGL capabilities such as lighting, texture mapping, movement.
 There are two caveats to this project.
 - C++ is not my forte